claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 ### <u>Daylight By A Thousand Stars</u>
 An existentialist fantasy novel that I started in high school.
 Will I ever actually publish it?
-Maybe.
+…Maybe.

 ### <u>Poetry for Pondering</u>
 [no content yet]